mike99mac/minimy-mike99mac/README.md

 You should now be able to start an SSH session as the user pi, if you want to continue from another desktop system.
 You can use **putty** to SSH in from a Windows box, or just use the **``ssh``** command from a Linux or macOS terminal session.

+**IMPORTANT** Do not run as ``root``.
+Doing so will almost certainly screw up your system.
+It is recommended that you run as the user ``pi``.
+Ideally, other user names should work, as the environment variable ``$HOME`` is used, but this path has never been tested.

 ### Upgrade your system

-Update and upgrade youre system which installs the latest code for all installed packages.
+Update and upgrade your system which installs the latest code for all installed packages.

 - Enter the following command.
 You will be prompted for your password.